loopbackio/loopback-next/extensions/authentication-passport/spike-user-profile.md

 connect to story https://github.com/strongloop/loopback-next/issues/2246

-I picked the `authentication-passport` module to start the spike for more flexible user profile because compared with the custom authentication strategies, users have less control to the returned user when using the passport adapter.
-I believe if we could find a solution for the passport based strategies, applying similar approach to a custom strategy would be easy.
+I picked the `authentication-passport` module to start the spike for a more flexible user profile because, compared with custom authentication strategies, users have less control over the returned user when using the passport adapter.
+I believe that if we could find a solution for the passport based strategies, applying a similar approach to a custom strategy would be easy.

 # Solution

-A converter function is introduced to be passed into the `StrategyAdapter`'s constructor.
-It takes in a custom user, converts it to a user profile described by `UserProfile` then returns it.
+A converter function is passed into the `StrategyAdapter`'s constructor.
+It takes in a custom user, converts it to a user profile described by `UserProfile`, and then returns it.

 # Example